 Your Brand Value

 Another factor that would help you decide your profit margin, would be the way your customer perceives you and your brand.
-If you are a beginner, but people are liking your work and ready to pay you your price, you have a higher profit margin.
+If you are a beginner, but people are liking your work and are ready to pay you your price, you have a higher profit margin.

 Your demand in your niche